HomeMy WebLinkAbout316.004 - Advance a 5-Inch Hose to a Standpipe or Sprinkler System FDCEffective Date: April 2007 Carl Delap, Captain

 appropriate 4.5” to 2.5” adaptor.

-2. Grasp female coupling of 5” hose and place it under an arm and over an
+2. Grasp female coupling of 5” hose and place it under an arm and over an opposite

-opposite shoulder.
+shoulder.

-3. Advance hose to FDC ensuring proper hose deployment avoiding
+3. Advance hose to FDC ensuring proper hose deployment avoiding excessive

-excessive kinks.
+kinks.
 Advance enough hose to make connection.

-4. Clamp hose line as appropriate based on the tactic or ensure hose line is
+4. Clamp hose line as appropriate based on the tactic or ensure hose line is not

-not charged until contact is made with the apparatus engineer.
+charged until contact is made with the apparatus engineer.

-5. Prior to making the hose connection to the FDC, remove any plugs, caps,
+5. Prior to making the hose connection to the FDC, remove any plugs, caps, or locks.

-necessary) prior to charging FDC.
+charging FDC.

 6. Connect the 5” hose to the FDC.